Inspection outcome: Standards met

 Pharmacy context

 This is a ‘distance selling pharmacy’ on Portsmouth’s airport industrial estate.
-People can’t visit the pharmacy in person, so it provides its services remotely.
-It dispenses people’s prescriptions and delivers them to addresses across Hampshire, from Andover in the west to Emsworth in the east.
-It has its own website and facebook page.
+People don’t visit the pharmacy in person for its NHS services as it provides these remotely.
+It dispenses people’s prescriptions and delivers them to people living throughout the UK.
+It has its own website which it uses to promotes its services, including private weight loss and travel health services, some of which it does provide face to face on the premises.

 Inspection summary findings